-Want a Simple Idea to Improve B2B Marketing Effectiveness?
-Aggregate and Integrate, Early and Often
+Simple Idea to Improve B2B Marketing Effectiveness: Aggregate & Integrate, Early & Often

 But alas, many companies fail to maintain this type of focus when the rubber meets the road.
-Which is a shame — as aggregation and integration can be one of the simplest ways to improve marketing/sales effectiveness and ROI.
+Which is a shame.

 For example: Say a business goal is to increase new business within a certain segment by 20%.
 What if the approach to attack this was to: